 Erectile dysfunction is the inability to maintain an erection firm enough for intercourse

 An analysis of 1,763,260 men with ED revealed prostheses declined from 4.6% to 2.3% over a decade

 Experts say a penile prosthesis is the only ED treatment that works for almost every man

-, penile prostheses -- surgically inserted devices that help achieve an erection -- can be life-changing when other treatment don’t do the trick.
+For men with erectile dysfunction, penile prostheses – surgically inserted devices that help achieve an erection – can be life-changing when other treatment don’t do the trick.

 Simply put, a penile implant is a device that that allows a man to have an erection “on demand,” when he has trouble doing so naturally.
 ED is the inability to achieve or maintain an erection firm enough for sexual intercourse.

 But these implants are waning in popularity, according to new research published in The Journal of Sexual Medicine.

 The decline of implant use concerns some doctors, who say penile implants have the highest rate of patient satisfaction among all ED treatments.